 Photo: Dr. Jean-Paul Rodrigue, 2005.

-Most container terminals allocate a part of their yards for the staking of empty containers, particularly for facilities coping with imbalanced flows.
+Most container terminals allocate a part of their yards for staking empty containers, particularly for facilities coping with imbalanced flows.
 Empty containers can be stacked up to about 7 containers in height, although 6 is considered safer (empty stacks are vulnerable to strong winds).
-The above containers are waiting to be picked up and be filled with export cargo in nearby factories and distribution centers.
+The above containers are waiting to be picked up and filled with export cargo in nearby factories and distribution centers.
 The port has a pure export-oriented function, as for each container it imports, nine are exported (80-90% of all imported containers are empty).
-It mimics the Chinese development strategies of accessing global (western) markets through the use of its comparative advantages in terms of low production costs and the transshipment imbalances it implies.
+It mimics the Chinese development strategies of accessing global (western) markets through its comparative advantages in terms of low production costs and the transshipment imbalances it implies.
 It is worth noting that containers are stacked by ownership since they involve different leasing arrangements and customers.
-Maritime shipping companies and freight forwarders and reluctant to use the containers of other companies.
+Maritime shipping companies and freight forwarders are reluctant to use the containers of other companies.